dcurletti/Tweheat/README.md

 I need to open up a socket/use redis to publish the tweets.
 I works fine on my local machine and I merely need to do some research on how to keept the HTTP connection open on heroku.
 I'm moving on and implementing Backbone and Foundation.

 ## General Info
+Look at TODO.md in root for micro updates.
 Current routes:

 * "/"